vippsas/bankid-statuspage-api/README.md

 ## Request rate limit

-Please limit the request rate to no more than **one request every 30 seconds**.
+Please limit the request rate to no more than **once request every 30 seconds**.

 ## Example response